Kate Middleton And Prince William Cling To Common, Yet Lovers Of Luxury

 “They are very hands-on parents and although they acknowledge that it might cause a bit of a buzz to start with, they are hopeful it will soon settle down.
 It’s very important to both of them that George enjoys as normal a childhood as possible, particularly as he settles into a new school, and for them this includes dropping him off at the school gates.”

-The royals have sought to be more in tune with the day-day of commoners by raising their kids as normally as possible.
-Kate Middleton has gained praise for her work as an advocate for mental health in children and adults, and seeks to bring awareness and to get a conversation started about being open and unafraid to share struggles with such illnesses with loved ones.
-Middleton has gained the assistance of Prince William and Prince Harry and the three currently are heavily involved in the campaign which they began, Heads Together.
+The royals have sought to be more in tune with the day-to-day of commoners by raising their kids as normally as possible.
+Kate Middleton has gained praise for her work as an advocate for mental health in children and adults and seeks to bring awareness and to get a conversation started about being open and unafraid to share struggles with such illnesses with loved ones.
+Middleton has gained the assistance of Prince William and Prince Harry.
+The three currently are heavily involved in the campaign which they began, Heads Together.
 The campaign seeks to eradicate negative stigmas attached to mental health.

-Kate Middleton has proven capable of following in Princess Diana’s footsteps in her charitable endeavors and it is likely due to her own “normal” upbringing that she seeks to keep her life and her family’s relatively similar to her own while she was growing up.
-Obviously, this cannot be achieved in all facets of Kate and William’s lives, along with those of their children, but when a circumstance allows for it, it seems that the pair are happy to cling on to normalcy.
+Kate Middleton has proven capable of following in Princess Diana’s footsteps in her charitable endeavors, and it is likely due to her own “normal” upbringing that she seeks to keep her life and her family’s relatively similar to her own while she was growing up.
+Obviously, this cannot be achieved in all facets of Kate and William’s lives, along with those of their children, but when a circumstance allows for it, it seems that the pair is happy to cling on to normalcy.

-Quite clearly, however, Middleton has also taken on the role as Duchess of Cambridge remarkably well and never fails to dazzle in designer ensembles while looking radiant and interacting with poise, grace and elegance.
+Quite clearly, however, Middleton has also taken on the role as Duchess of Cambridge remarkably well and never fails to dazzle in designer ensembles while looking radiant and interacting with poise, grace, and elegance.
 It was even recently reported that Kate’s wardrobe budget yearly is far beyond the norm and has set to outdo previous wardrobe spending this year.

 Kate Middleton’s Style: The Elements of Her Trademark Looks https://t.co/DIJ2NNz0bh #style #fashion #royalty #modern #england